babeuloula/github-pr-review/README.md

 If you don't want to reload on focus and reload every x ms, you just need to set `RELOAD_ON_FOCUS=0` and `RELOAD_EVERY=0`.

 If you want to search PRs by filters, you can fill `GITHUB_FILTERS`.
 You can find a list of available filters [here](https://help.github.com/en/articles/searching-issues-and-pull-requests).
+You can filter on a specific repository with `repo:username/repository`.

 To fill `GITHUB_NOTIFICATIONS_EXCLUDE_REASONS` and `GITHUB_NOTIFICATIONS_EXCLUDE_REASONS_OTHER_REPOS` you can find the list [here](https://developer.github.com/v3/activity/notifications/#notification-reasons).